Residents fret about chemical plant fire, despite assurances

 “This issue isn’t over just because the fire is out.
 We want systems in place that will protect our communities,” Parras said Wednesday.

-The EPA and the Texas Commission on Environmental Quality said Wednesday that they were waiting for test results of water samples to determine any potential impacts from the foam used to fight the fire on waterways next to the storage facility, including the Houston Ship Channel.

 Warren reported from Dallas.
-Staff writer Cedar Attanasio in Dallas contributed to this report.
+Staff writers Cedar Attanasio and Terry Wallace in Dallas contributed to this report.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70